 About Gail L. Jenner

 Gail Jenner is an award-winning author of two historical novels, several western short stories and novellas, and seven nonfiction, regional, histories.
-Her most recent release, from Two Dot is SOURDOUGH BISCUITS AND PIONEER PIES, both a history of and collection of more than 120 historic recipes!
+Her most recent release, from Two Dot is One Room: Schools and Schoolhouses in the Pioneer West.
 Her 2016 release was HISTORIC REDWOOD NATIONAL AND STATE PARKS, from Lyons Press (2016) – which won a Bronze in the 2017 IPPY (Independent Publishers) Competition.
 She also edited/contributed to the 2014 anthology, ANKLE HIGH AND KNEE DEEP, by Two Dot.
 It is a collection of memoir/reflections by 40+ rural/ranch women, from all over the West.
 In its first week on amazon.com, it reached #3 in the Top List of books on Rural/Country Living.

 Her first novel, ACROSS THE SWEET GRASS HILLS, re-released by Prairie Rose Publications in December 2013, won the 2002 WILLA Literary Award Winner for Best Softcover Fiction, from Women Writing the West.
 The story, a romantic historical, is set against the infamous Montana Marias Massacre of the Blackfeet.